FaisalTamanoJr/Class-Notes/SOFDESG - Lesson 1.md

 	- Software Development Life Cycle (SDLC)
 		- Definition and terminologies
 			- Also known as the Software Development Process.
-			- Is the process and framework used by the software industry to produce high quality software that exceeds customers expectations and reaches completion within times and cost estimates.
+			- It is the process and framework used by the software industry to produce high quality software that exceeds customers expectations and reaches completion within times and cost estimates.
 It consists of a plan that describes how to develop, maintain, replace, alter, or enhance a specific software.
 Moreover, it defines a methodology for improving the overall development process.
 			- ISO/IEC 12207 is an international standard for software life-cycle processes that aims to define all the tasks required for developing and maintaining software.
 		- Stages of a typical SDLC
 			1. Planning and requirement analysis
 				- Requirement analysis is the most important stage.
 				- This is done by the senior members of the team with inputs from the customer, the sales department, market surveys, and domain experts in the industry.
 				- This stage is used to plan the basic project approach, and to conduct product feasibility study in the economical, operational, and technical areas.
-				- This stage involves planning for the quality assurance requirements, and also the identification of the risks associated with the project.
+				- It is the stage that involves planning for the quality assurance requirements, and also the identification of the risks associated with the project.
-				- The goal of a technical feasability study is to find viable technical approaches in order to successfully implement the project with minimum risks.
+				- The goal of a technical feasibility study is to find viable technical approaches in order to successfully implement the project with minimum risks.
 			2. Defining Requirements
 				- This stage is used for defining the requirements, and getting them approved by the customer or the market analysts.
 This is done through a Software Requirement Specification (SRS) document, a document that contains all the product requirements to be designed and developed during the project life cycle.
 			3. Designing the product architecture